 - Damage per turn: (3d10)/3 (poison resistance gives immunity)

 Miasma (also known as foul pestilence) clouds are extremely dangerous banks of corrupt fog.
 Anything caught in one will take damage, rot, and become slowed and poisoned.
-If you can create them, they are extremely useful in combat so long as you don't get caught in the blast yourself.
+If you can create them, they are extremely useful in combat so long as you don't catch yourself by accident.

-Miasma appears in some vaults, including the undead version of Swamp:5.
+Miasma clouds appear in some vaults, including the undead version of Swamp:4.
 You can create them with the Corpse Rot spell or the Foul Stench demonspawn mutation, and death drakes and ushabtiu will breathe them at you.

 - Damage per turn: (3d12)/3 (rotting resistance gives complete immunity, poison resistance stops you from being poisoned, and stasis prevents you from being slowed; Zin's Vitalisation protects you from everything but the damage)

 Spectral flames burn with the chill fires of undeath.
 They deal partially-irresistible negative energy damage (though the undead are entirely immune) and occasionally summon spectral things that immediately attack creatures hostile to their creator.

 - Damage per turn: 4 + (3d14)/3 (partially affected by negative energy resistance; undead are immune)

 Clouds of negative energy are charged with dangerous soul-sapping forces.
 They deal large amounts of negative energy damage to creatures unfortunate enough to be caught in them as well as inflicting the drained condition.
 Of course, creatures that are immune to the effects of negative energies (such as plants, demons, and the undead) may safely ignore these clouds.

 - Damage per turn: 10 + (3d23)/3 to the player; 6 + (3d16)/3 to monsters (affected by negative energy resistance)